CALL FOR PROGRAM PROPOSALS

 4. Using a file sharing platform of your choice, create a shareable link of the Support Materials document.
 (Google Drive, Dropbox, Box, Microsoft Onedrive, We Transfer, Canva are just a few options.)

-5. Complete online application.Β Partnership
+5. Complete online application.Β Core Group

 6. Under the Support Materials section, drop file share link into online proposal application.